 That’s my cue!

 And if there’s anything I’ve learned over the past ten years of …

 Being mentored by a professional fitness competitor;

 Scratching things like marathons and 200-mile relay races off my bucket list without blowing out a knee; and

-Training a slew of badass women (and a handful of super cool dudes) … it’s this:
+Training a slew of amazing women (and a handful of super cool dudes) … it’s this: